 After checking out the merchandise, Kel and I camped on the heated porch, where she read, and I played around with my iPhone.

 At 10:45 a.m., I noticed the back of the line extended to the parking lot.

-I didn't have a sense of how long it'd take to order brisket if you get in line right before the restaurant opens.
+I didn't know how long it'd take to order brisket if you got in line right before the restaurant opened.
 However, I did know I was guaranteed a giant beef rib!